sense-of-security/ADRecon/README.md

 - PasswordAttributes (Experimental);
 - LAPS passwords (if implemented);
 - BitLocker Recovery Keys (if implemented);
+- ACLs (DACLs and SACLs) for the Domain, OUs, Root Containers, GPO, Users, Computers and Groups objects;
-- GPOReport (requires RSAT); and
+- GPOReport (requires RSAT);
-- Kerberoast (not included in the default collection method).
+- Kerberoast (not included in the default collection method); and
+- Domain accounts used for service accounts (requires privileged account and not included in the default collection method).

 ADRecon was presented at: [![Black Hat Arsenal Asia 2018](https://github.com/toolswatch/badges/blob/master/arsenal/asia/2018.svg)](https://www.blackhat.com/asia-18/arsenal.html#adrecon-active-directory-recon) - [Slidedeck](https://speakerdeck.com/prashant3535/adrecon-bh-asia-2018-arsenal-presentation)